 Benjamin Bratt (Superman/Hernan Guerra), Michael C. Hall (Batman/Kirk Langstrom), Tamara Taylor (Wonder Woman/Bekka), C. Thomas Howell (Dr Will Magnus), Jason Isaacs (Lex Luthor), Paget Brewster (Lois Lane), Tahmoh Penikett (Steve Trevor), Grey Griffin (Tina/Platinum), Josh Keaton (Orion), Dee Bradley Baker (Ray Palmer/Tin), Richard Chamberlain (Highfather), Penny Johnson Jerald (President Amanda Waller), Carl Lumbly (Silas Stone), Bruce Thomas (General Zod), Jim Meskimen (Victor Fries), Yuri Lowenthal (Jor-el), Lauren Tom (Lara), Taylor Parks (Walter Stone)

-On Krypton in an alternate timeline, General Zod bursts in on Jor-el and Lara just before they are due to launch their genetic material into space and inserts his own genetics to fertilise the egg.
+On Krypton in an alternate timeline, General Zod bursts in on Jor-el and Lara just before they are due to launch a capsule cotaining their genetic material into space and inserts his own genetics to fertilise the egg.
 The ship lands on Earth and the infant is found and raised by two Mexican illegal immigrants.
-In the present-day, the child is Superman, although a much more harsh and judgemental version.
+In the present-day, the child is Superman, although a much harsher and more judgemental version.
 He has formed the Justice League, along with Batman and Wonder Woman.
-Batman is Kirk Langstrom, a scientist who sought a cure for his own cancer using a nanotech serum.
+Batman is Kirk Langstrom, a scientist who sought a cure for his cancer using a nanotech serum.
 This instead transformed him into a vampire and left him with a taste for the blood of the criminals he apprehends.
-Wonder Woman is Bekka, the daughter of Highfather of New Genesis who was to marry Orion, the son of Darkseid of Apokolips, to seal a peace treaty but fled to Earth after being betrayed by her own side.
+Wonder Woman is Bekka, the daughter of Highfather of New Genesis.
+She was to marry Orion, the son of Darkseid of Apokolips, to seal a peace treaty but fled to Earth after being betrayed by her own side.
 The Justice League are tolerated and feared by the US government.
-Now, they face something that is using the Boom Tubes of New Genesis to send an army of robots to kill scientists.
-Unsure of who or what is behind this, they find that the government is now blaming them after finding evidence of their involvement in the murders.
+They now face something that is using the Boom Tubes of New Genesis to send an army of robots to kill scientists.
+Unsure of who or what is behind this, they find that the government is blaming them after finding evidence of their involvement in the murders.